 Before the 1984 season the Blue Jays signed him as a free agent.
 He signed a 3-year deal at $550,000 a year, with a vesting option for 2 more years at $600,000 a year.
 In 1983 Lamp had 15 saves and a 3.71 and the Jays thought they were getting a closer type.

 In 1984, Lamp went 8-8, 9 saves, with a 4.55 ERA in 56 games, 4 starts.
 In 85 innings, he allowed 97 hits 38 hits and 45 strikeouts.
-The 9 saves was just 1 short of the team high of 10.
+The 9 saves was just 1 short of the team leaders Jimmy Key and Roy Lee Jackson.
 He pitched ok, but not really what you would like from a closer.

-That was our first year to make the post-season.
+We made the playoffs for the first time that year.
 We lost out to the Royals, in 7 games, in the ALCS.
 Dennis had a great series, pitching in 3 games, 9.1 innings, allowing just 2 hits, 1 walk with 10 strikeouts.
 He and Dave Stieb were our best pitchers.
 Stieb made 3 starts, had a 3.10 ERA in 20.1 innings.
 Our other starters had a rough time.
 Doyle Alexander had a 8.71 ERA in 2 starts and Jimmy Key a 5.19 ERA in 2 starts.

 Dennis had 11 wins, but also 5 ‘blown saves’.
 He had 2 saves and 8 holds.
 Relief work was different in those days, in 28 of Lamp’s relief appearances he would pitch 2 or more innings and in 11 games he would go 3 or more innings of relief.
 FanGraphs has him at a 2.0 WAR for the season.